NIRALUser/NeuroRuler/docs/libraries.rst

 website.
 From now on, you can just run :code:`make html` to update the html pages.
 You don't need to run :code:`sphinx-apidoc` unless you create a new package.

-You can edit :code:`docs/index.rst`, which is the homepage.
+You can edit `docs/index.rst <https://github.com/COMP523TeamD/HeadCircumferenceTool/blob/main/docs/index.rst>`_,
+which is the homepage, or `docs/libraries.rst <https://github.com/COMP523TeamD/HeadCircumferenceTool/blob/main/docs/libraries.rst>`_, which is this page. `Documentation <modules.html>`_ for `source code <_modules/index.html>`_ is automatically generated.

 Now follow the Read the Docs tutorial starting from `Sign up for Read the Docs <https://docs.readthedocs.io/en/stable/tutorial/#sign-up-for-read-the-docs>`_.
 You can end at Checking the first build.
 To set up CDD (continuous documentation deployment), check